The below are mixed events for Juniors and Seniors. PLEASE READ THROUGH ALL THE UPCOMING EVENTS!

 The MHS Counseling Department has created a comprehensive program to support you in your journey toward graduation, post-secondary planning, and college and career exploration.
 Please take time to explore dedicated pages on this site to support your post-secondary planning, college and career exploration, and the college application process throughout your Junior and Senior Year.
 Please refer to important information, dates, reminders and next steps to keep in mind listed in our “Announcements” Section below.
 Additionally, please don’t forget to check out upcoming events in our “Upcoming Events For All” section above.

 Update Your Activities List: Begin tracking your extracurriculars, volunteer work, jobs, and leadership roles.
-This will be helpful for applications, scholarships, and letters of recommendation when it’s time for College Application Season Senior Year.
+This will be helpful for future applications, scholarships, and letters of recommendation when it’s time for College Application Season Senior Year.

 Plan for Standardized Testing: Start thinking about the SAT and/or ACT.
 (Register for Spring testing).
 It's good to know your timeline and test registration deadlines.
 Make a Study Plan!